Rumour has it that she’s weird because she travels solo.

 This probably only happens to female solo travellers.
 Perhaps you didn’t say it in her face, but it’s very obvious from your reaction, body language and the things you ask, once you know she’s going somewhere on her own – that you find her weird.
 My brother travels solo as well.
 No one ever gave him the vibe that he’s weird for travelling solo.
 No one ever asked why he’s even travelling solo (he’s definitely not weird and he has tons of friends btw).
 People get different ideas about solo-travelling for different genders.

 Truth is, you’ll only feel your friend’s weird for travelling solo because you don’t have OTHER friends doing it.

 By the way, in case you wonder, your “weird, solo-travelling friend” doesn’t mind that you find her weird for travelling solo.
 She’ll simply laugh it off.

-Here are 2 female travel bloggers (from Singapore) I’ve acquainted and I know they travel solo: Brooke of Roamscapes (wonderful travel writer who also takes awesome photos, she’s even been to Mongolia and North Korea!), Xin En of Koala Travels The World (long-term traveller, been on the road for 22 months already!).
-A few more I have yet to say hi to: The Wandering Wasp (friend’s sister, travelling the world solo on a Vespa), The Occasional Traveller, and I have actual friends that travel solo and are not bloggers!
+Here are 2 female travel bloggers (from Singapore) I’ve acquainted and I know they travel solo: Brooke of Roamscapes (wonderful travel writer who also takes awesome photos, she’s even been to Mongolia and North Korea!), Xin En of Koala Travels The World.
+And I have actual friends that travel solo and are not bloggers!

-4. She travels solo to prove a point to people.. especially you.
+4. She travels solo to prove a point to people.. especially to you.